ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

 [Teleporter](https://github.com/ava-labs/teleporter) is a cross-chain messaging protocol built on top of Warp.
 Teleporter provides a user-friendly interface to Warp that provides additional features such as replay protection, message delivery incentives, and message execution, to name a few.

-Now that the Warp-enabled devnet is up and running, Teleporter can be deployed to the C-Chain and subnet-evm subnets.
+Now that the Warp-enabled devnet is up and running, Teleporter can be deployed to the C-Chain and subnet-evm Subnets.
 Teleporter is deployed using [Nick's method](https://yamenmerhi.medium.com/nicks-method-ethereum-keyless-execution-168a6659479c) to ensure that the Teleporter contract is deployed to the same address on all chains.
 For instructions on how to deploy Teleporter, please see the guide [here.](https://github.com/ava-labs/teleporter/blob/main/utils/contract-deployment/README.md) Follow those instructions to deploy Teleporter to Subnet A, Subnet B, and the C-Chain.

 <!-- vale on -->